zacharysgoldberg/Blackjack/README.md

 [GUI still in development]
 Includes Flask libraries.
 Requires user to register account and login with valid credentials before playing.
-User account and leaderboard data is stored in a PostgreSQL database.
+User account and leaderboard data is stored in a sqlite database (Development stage).

 ## Future improvements

-To include a python GUI that communicates with db/api, and deployed on AWS/Azure
+To include a python GUI that communicates with db/api, utilize Postgres database, and deploy on Azure

 ### How to test